Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/faq.md

       DisplayName: 'Example Prize' # Required
       # The item shown in the preview.
       DisplayItem: 'CHEST' # Required
+      # Only works on items with durability.
+This will make the item appear more damaged.
+      # It does not set the durability but subtracts this number from the durability
+      # Durability is 100, It subtracts 1.
+      # It cannot be 0.
+      DisplayDamage: 1 # Optional
       # If the item is a piece of armor or a turtle helmet, You can use trims.
       DisplayTrim: {} # Optional
       # The amount to display in the preview.